School of Nursing Policies and Procedures

 To determine eligibility for federal, state and private sources of financial aid, please visit The Office of Veterans’ Services and Financial Aid.

 Scholarship and Stipends

 The School of Nursing Office of Admissions and Student Services works collaboratively with The Office of Veterans’ Services and Financial Aid (VSFA) to facilitate identification of federal, state and private funding sources.
-Click here to view services available through VSFA and the process for applying for financial aid.
+Visit the VSFA website to view services available and the process for applying for financial aid.

 Please be aware that a Free Application for Federal Student Aid (FAFSA) must be completed annually.
-Click here to apply for all federal/state grants and student loans.
+Visit the FASFA website to apply for all federal/state grants and student loans.
 The Renewal FAFSA is available for those who applied the previous year.
 The school code for the FAFSA is 003659.

 Students may design their own Independent Study course for one to three semester hours of credit.
 Guidelines for design and approval of Independent Study are available from the Academic Coordinator for the undergraduate or the graduate program in the Office for Academic Affairs in the School of Nursing.
 The Committee on Undergraduate Studies or Committee on Graduate Studies must approve the Independent Study before a student can register for the course.
 Requests for approval of Independent Studies are due to the appropriate committee by April 15 for summer and fall semesters and October 15 for spring semesters.

 Undergraduate students enrolled for a minimum of 12 semester credit hours (SCH) in the fall and spring semesters or 6 SCH in the summer are considered full-time students.
 Students enrolled in less than 12 SCH are classified as part-time.